-Cash and cash equivalents include cash in banks and bank short-term investments with maturities of less than ninety days.
+Cash and cash equivalents include cash in banks and bank short-term investments with maturities of less than ninety days at the date of purchase.

 Financial Instruments

 The Company's financial instruments, which may expose the Company to concentrations of credit risk, include cash and cash equivalents, receivables, accounts payable, loans payable and long-term debt.
 Each of these financial instruments is recorded at cost, which approximates its fair value given the short maturity of each financial instrument.